PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

 ### Adding a data store to a Node.js Step

-By default, Node.js steps don't access to data stores.
+By default, Node.js steps don't have access to data stores.
 A data store can be added to your step by adding it as a `prop`.

 ```javascript
 export default defineComponent({